GoogleChrome/ip-protection/Masked-Domain-List.md

 4dex.io                                          | Adagio                                                         | Not Impacted By Script Blocking
 adality.de                                       | Adality                                                        | Not Impacted By Script Blocking
 adrtx.net                                        | Adality                                                        | Not Impacted By Script Blocking
+adalyser.com                                     | Adalyser                                                       | Not Impacted By Script Blocking
 a-mo.net                                         | AdaptMX                                                        | Not Impacted By Script Blocking
 a-mx.com                                         | AdaptMX                                                        | Not Impacted By Script Blocking
 rtb.mx                                           | AdaptMX                                                        | Not Impacted By Script Blocking